zolcsika71/cg_py_class_merger/README.md

 Example: https://github.com/zolcsika71/CodeInGames_PY

-Before import your own package you have to insert a line
+Before import your own package you have to insert a line:

 ``# IMPORT``

-After import your own package you have to insert a line
+After import your own package you have to insert a line:

 ``# END_IMPORT``